sourcegraph/sourcegraph-public-snapshot/doc/user/quick_links.md

 Sourcegraph supports setting these `quicklinks` at 3 different levels:

 - By site admins for all users: in the **Global settings** in the site admin area.
-- By org admins for all org members: in the org profile **Configuration** section
+- By organization admins for all organization members: in the organization profile **Settings** section
-- By users for themselves only: in the user profile **Configuration** section
+- By users for themselves only: in the user profile **Settings** section

 You can display these links by setting the `quicklinks` property to a JSON array of `{name, url}` objects.
 The `url` may be any valid URL or URL path.